There is no such thing as a routine spine tumor. Every patient’s spine tumor is different, driven by individually unique genes and molecules.

 - The most common cancers that spread to the spine are breast, lung, renal and prostate.

 - Metastatic tumors can cause pain and compress nerves and the spinal cord.
 This can cause weakness or paralysis of arms or legs.

 Primary spine tumors are less common and originate in the spine; metastatic or secondary spine tumors are the most common type of spine tumors and result from cancer spreading from another part of the body to the spine.
 These spine tumors are classified by their location and the types of cells they contain.
 These tumors include osteosarcoma, chordoma, chondrosarcoma, Ewing’s sarcoma and Giant cell tumors.

 Intradural extramedullary spine tumors grow within the layers of tissue that make up the spinal cord covering, which lies beneath the bone but above the spinal cord.
 These tumors include meningiomas, neurofibromas and schwannomas.

 Intramedullary spine tumors grow from within the spinal cord.
 The two most common types of spinal cord tumors are astrocytomas and ependymonas.

 Spine Tumor Symptoms

-The majority of spine tumors are located in the center of the back, but they also occur in the lower back or the neck region.
-The location of the tumor determines the symptoms you will experience.
+The majority of spine tumors are in the center of the back, but they also occur in the lower back or the neck region.
+The patient’s symptoms are determined by the location of the tumor.

 Some patients have no symptoms, but the most common symptom of a spine tumor is pain.
 Patients may experience persistent back or neck pain.
-Other complaints may include numbness, tingling or weakness in the arms or legs, problems walking and maintaining balance, or problems with bowel and bladder function.
+Other complaints may include numbness, tingling or weakness in the arms or legs, loss of manual dexterity, problems walking and maintaining balance, or problems with bowel and bladder function.